hafidzwibowo/vandeengijo/README.md

 The browser implementation will automatically pick which source to use.
 For maximum compatibility, it is currently recommended to use MP4 format when possible.

-*Note that this example does not follow the recommendation because it is specifically trying to exercise native HLS playback, which as a result introduces compatibility issues with certain Safari versions at time of writing.*
+*Note that this example does not follow the above recommendation, because it is specifically trying to exercise native HLS playback... which as a result introduces compatibility issues with certain Safari versions at time of writing.*

 In some scenarios, [particularly with mobile browsers, security rules will prevent the video from playing automatically](https://www.aerserv.com/why-does-video-autoplay-on-mobile-devices-not-work/).